jeremytammik/tbc/a/1971_unit_test.md

 Here's a link to a [speckle unit test blog post](https://speckle.systems/blog/xunitrevit) &ndash; I think this is the framework we are talking about?
 It mentioned three parts, one of which is a Revit addin that actually runs the tests.

-**Response:** I see, well, this is pritty much still better IMO compared to the alternatives but I wish there was a framework to execute tests without launching a new Revit session, otherwise it is very restricting in terms of the machine specs I have to run the tests on.
+**Response:** I see, well, this is pritty much still better IMO compared to the alternatives, but I wish there was a framework to execute tests without launching a new Revit session, otherwise it is very restricting in terms of the machine specs I have to run the tests on.

 **Answer:** Without Revit open is not possible I guess, but you could use the Autodesk Platform Services (APS) (ex Forge) [Design Automation API](https://forge.autodesk.com/en/docs/design-automation/v3/developers_guide/overview/) to